danielfett/draft-dpop/main.md

 !---
 Figure: Token Request for a DPoP sender-constrained token {#token-request}

-The HTTP header `DPoP` MUST contain a valid DPoP proof JWT.
+The `DPoP` HTTP header MUST contain a valid DPoP proof JWT.
+If the DPoP proof is invalid, the authorization server issues an error response per Section 5.2 of [@RFC6749] with `invalid_dpop_proof` as the value of the `error` parameter.

 The authorization server, after checking the validity of the DPoP proof, MUST associate the access token issued at the token endpoint with the